Find a value of θ, in the interval [0°, 90°) that satisfies each ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Find a value of θ, in the interval [0°, 90°) that satisfies each statement.
-Give answers in decimal degrees to six decimal places. cot θ = 1.1249386
+Give answers in decimal degrees to six decimal places. csc θ = 9.5670466

 Verified Solution